2017 Los Angeles Rams season: Week 3: at San Francisco 49ers

-In their first NFC West matchup of the season, the Rams came out ahead of a high-scoring battle with the rival 49ers.
-As the game was on Thursday Night Football, the Rams wore their all-gold Color Rush uniforms for the first time since their final home game in St. Louis.
-With friends and family in attendance, Jared Goff (a Bay Area native) completed 22 of 28 passes for 288 yards and three touchdowns, two to Sammy Watkins.
-Both Watkins and Robert Woods surpassed 100 yards receiving on six receptions each.
+In their first NFC West matchup of the season, the Rams came out ahead of a high-scoring battle with the rival 49ers on Thursday Night Football.
+With friends and family in attendance, Jared Goff (a Bay Area native) completed 22 of 28 passes for 288 yards and three touchdowns, two to wide receiver Sammy Watkins.
+Both Watkins and fellow wideout Robert Woods surpassed 100 yards receiving on six receptions each.
 Todd Gurley caught one touchdown and ran for two more (his first three-TD effort in the NFL) to go along with his 149 yards in total offense.
-Nickell Robey-Coleman had an interception, a fumble recovery and five tackles to lead the Rams defense.
-As this was an NFL Color Rush game, the Rams went with their all-yellow uniforms for the first time since their final home game in St. Louis in 2015, which offset the host 49ers' all-black scheme.
+Cornerback Nickell Robey-Coleman had an interception, a fumble recovery and five tackles to lead the Rams defense.
+As this was an NFL Color Rush game, the Rams went with all-yellow uniforms for the first time since their final home game in St. Louis in 2015, which offset the host 49ers' all-black scheme.

 Week 4: at Dallas Cowboys

-Greg Zuerlein hit a team-record seven field goals and Todd Gurley totaled 215 offensive yards (121 rushing, 94 receiving) along with a spectacular 53-yard touchdown on a screen pass as the Rams defeated the favored Cowboys on the road.
+Kicker Greg Zuerlein hit a team-record seven field goals and Todd Gurley totaled 215 offensive yards (121 rushing, 94 receiving) along with a spectacular 53-yard touchdown on a screen pass as the Rams defeated the favored Cowboys on the road.
 Both earned NFC Player of the Week honors for Special Teams and Offense, respectively.
-Mark Barron's eight tackles and an interception led the Rams defense.
+Linebacker Mark Barron's eight tackles and an interception led the Rams defense.
 Because the Cowboys wore their white uniforms at home, the Rams wore their Millennium Blue uniforms with blue pants, which clashed terribly with their blue and white helmets.
 The Rams' uniform choice was widely derided by pro football pundits and on social media.

 Week 5: vs. Seattle Seahawks

 The Rams staked out a 10–0 lead in the second quarter, but were undone by two interceptions and three lost fumbles in losing to the visiting Seahawks.
-Tavon Austin scored the Rams' only touchdown on a 27-yard run in the second quarter.
+Wide receiver Tavon Austin scored the Rams' only touchdown on a 27-yard run in the second quarter.
 Starting with just over a minute left in the fourth quarter, Jared Goff drove the Rams 55 yards to the Seattle 20-yard line and just missed connecting with Cooper Kupp in the end zone for a potential game-winner in the final seconds.
 On defense, rookie strong safety John Johnson got his first career interception and returned it 69 yards while Mark Barron had 15 tackles.